 The Kiosk for Living Well is a friendly place on the North Shore of Massachusetts where you can take advantage of virtual technologies, trained advisers, and proven techniques for considering ways to live your life as fully and as well as you wish.
 The Kiosks are specially designed to offer stimulating and fun experiences that can help people solve some of the problems that may be making it more difficult to manage daily life routines.

 At a Kiosk for Living Well you can meet great people and participate in a variety of activities!
-You’ll have the opportunity to take advantage of the tools, the space, the resources, and the trained advisors, including Options Counselors, RN wellness checkups, and Employment Counselors to help guide you any number of areas, including:
+You’ll have the opportunity to take advantage of the tools, the space, the resources, and the trained advisers, including Options Counselors, RN wellness checkups, and Employment Counselors to help guide you any number of areas, including:

 - Managing your health more effectively